LorenzoValente3/Deep-Learning-Models/README.md

 [[Code]](models_using_MNIST/VAE.ipynb) [[Paper]](https://arxiv.org/abs/1312.6114)

 ### DCGAN-MNIST
-Implementation of _Deep Convolutional Generative Adversarial Network_ (DCGAN) with a custom training loop that aims at generating MNIST samples.
+Implementation of _Deep Convolutional Generative Adversarial Network (DCGAN)_  with a custom training loop aims at generating MNIST samples.

 #### Model
 A GAN's *discriminator* is simply a classifier.
 It attempts to distinguish between actual data in the dataset and data created by the generator.
 A GAN's *generator* learns to create fake data by incorporating feedback from the discriminator.
 It learns to make the discriminator classify its output as real.

 In this implementation, a hundred dimension is given as noise dimension seed to allow the _generator model_ to generate new handwritten digits, starting from random input.

 A single measure of distance between probability distributions determines the *generator* and *discriminator losses*.
 The generator can only be affected by the term that represents the distribution of _fake_ data.
 Therefore, during generator training, we drop the term reflecting the distribution of _real_ data.
-The _Adam_ optimizer with small learning rate is considered as version of gradient descend.
+The _Adam_ optimizer with a small learning rate is considered as a version of gradient descend.
-Instead, the discriminator loss is computed using both the _real_ and _fake_ data.
+Instead, both the _real_ and _fake_ data are used to compute the discriminator loss.
-Both of the losses are computed via the cross-entropy function between:
+The cross-entropy function is used to compute both losses between:
 * real output, i.e. discriminator of real data,
 * fake output, i.e. discriminator of generated images,
-* ones or zeros-like tensor labels, when we consider real or fake images respectively.
+* ones or zeros-like tensor labels, depending on whether we are considering real or fake images.

 We then loop over the epochs and every batch.
 For every training batch, we calculate generator and discriminator loss and store the record.

 #### Results
-Below the generated images over 500 epochs embedded in a _gif_ is shown as well as the generator and discriminator training losses stored during the training process.
+Presented below are the generated images over 500 epochs embedded in a _GIF_  and the generator and discriminator training losses stored during the training process as well.
-From the plot we can see how changes in loss fluctuation decrease gradually and that loss becomes almost constant towards the end of training.
+The plot illustrates how loss fluctuation decreases gradually and becomes almost constant as training progresses.

 <p align="center">
  <img src="/models_using_MNIST/images/GAN/dcgan.gif" width="300" />   <img src="/models_using_MNIST/images/GAN/g_d_losses.png" width="450" />